sverma88/Deep-HOSeq--ICDM-2020/README.md

   - For reasons of my convenience, `data_dir` is required to be `data_dir = ../../data` -- errors might pop-up when other directories are used.
   - To train the model please execute main_DeepCUSeq.py

+ # Dataset
+ Please download the dataset from CMU-MultimodalSDK https://github.com/A2Zadeh/CMU-MultimodalSDK